synergetics-ai/synergetics-sdk/packages/embed/README.md

 Each of the `create*` methods for modal windows return 4 functions:

-- **open** - open the modal window (popup, slider, sidetab or popover) and display the form
+- **open** - open the modal window (popup, slider, sidetab or popover) and display the webplayer
-- **close** - close the modal window and hide the form
+- **close** - close the modal window and hide the webplayer
 - **toggle** - open when closed, close when opened
-- **refresh** - reloads the form
+- **refresh** - reloads the webplayer
-- **unmount** - unmounts the form (you should use this when you implement this lib in React manually)
+- **unmount** - unmounts the webplayer (you should use this when you implement this lib in React manually)

-Closing and opening a synergetics in modal window will restart the progress from the beginning.
+Closing and opening a webplayer in modal window will restart the progress from the beginning.
 However answers will be saved in browsers local storage.

 ### Options